 + At least 1 art and social change-related workshop or course

-A BA student may elect to become a fast-track candidate for the Master of Arts in Urban Sustainability, enroll in MA program courses and have them count toward completion of both the BA degree and the USMA degree or certificate.
+A BA student may elect to become a fast-track candidate for the Master of Arts in Urban Sustainability (USMA), enroll in MA program courses and have them count toward completion of both the BA degree and the USMA degree or certificate.
 See below under the heading “Preparation for Graduate Study” for further information about the Fast Track into the USMA Program.

 For course descriptions of all the undergraduate courses, click here.

-The UCE concentration offers community-based workshops, which are site-based learning activities conducted partially or completely by personnel at community venues.
+The Urban Studies concentration offers community-based workshops, which are site-based learning activities conducted partially or completely by personnel at community venues.
 Student learning is evaluated either by a core faculty member working with the community organization or the community organizer conducting the workshop.
 Workshops are scheduled to coincide with and take advantage of cultural events taking place in the city.
 Most workshops are one-day events and are offered for one unit.

 Individually Designed Concentration

 In exceptional cases, a student may construct an individually designed Area of Concentration in consultation with his or her advisor.
 This option is appropriate only for students transferring to AULA with a substantial number of units in a specialized field of study not offered at AULA and who intend to complete work in that field through AULA classes, independent study, or through courses at other institutions.
-Students must petition for an individualized concentration to the BA Program Chair through their faculty advisor well in advance of their candidacy.
+Students must petition for an individualized concentration to the Chair of Undergraduate Studies through their faculty advisor well in advance of their candidacy.
 Units counted toward an individually designed major Area of Concentration should include at least 20 upper division units; for an individually designed minor Area of Concentration at least 10 upper division units are expected.
-To be approved, the petition must demonstrate that the student has studied or has a plan to study courses that can be understood to constitute a core curriculum in the individually designed Area of Concentration.
+To be approved, the petition must demonstrate that the student has comp or has a plan to study courses that can be understood to constitute a core curriculum in the individually designed Area of Concentration.